SeaPower-Modders/AnchorChain/Writerside/topics/Install-Anchor-Chain.md

 There is nothing else to do now other than play!
 You are ready to start installing mods using Anchor Chain and the Steam Workshop.
-If you would like to learn how to install mods, then see our guide
+If you would like clarification on how to install mods, then see our guide
 <a href="Installing-Mods.md">here</a>.